Order-Constrained Spectral Causality for Multivariate Time Series: Conclusion and Future Work

-Overall, order-constrained spectral causality provides a principled, scalable foundation for causal analysis and monitoring in multivariate time series when directional dependence is inherently collective and spectral in nature, and when practitioners require stable diagnostics at the system level rather than fragile edge-by-edge conclusions.
+Overall, order-constrained spectral causality provides a principled and scalable framework for analyzing directional dependence in multivariate time series when dependence is inherently collective and spectral in nature, and when practitioners require stable system-level diagnostics rather than fragile edge-by-edge conclusions.